telatin/covtobed/paper/paper.md

 # Code (structure and dependencies)

 The code of `covtobed` has been designed in an Object Oriented Programming paradigm, with an *Output* class used to print the output lines, and *Coverage* and *Alignments* data structures.
-This allows a convenient template for adapting the code to specific tasks, if needed.

 `covtobed` relies on  `libbamtools` [@bamtools] for BAM file parsing, and `cpp-optparse` [@opt] for command line option parsing.